-Disciplinary actions against faculty, staff and students will conform to all relevant statutes, regulations, personnel policies and regulations, including the provisions of any applicable collective bargaining agreement.
+Disciplinary actions against faculty, staff, and students will conform to all relevant statutes, regulations, personnel policies and regulations, including the provisions of any applicable collective bargaining agreement.

-The District shall also take reasonable steps to protect the complainant from further harassment, or discrimination, and to protect the complainant, respondent, and witnesses from retaliation as a result of communicating the complaint or assisting in the investigation.
-The District will ensure that complainants and witnesses know how to report any subsequent problems and should follow-up with complainants to determine whether any retaliation or new incidents of harassment have occurred.
-The District shall take reasonable steps to ensure the confidentiality of the investigation and to protect the privacy of all parties to the extent possible without impeding the District's ability to investigate and respond effectively to the complaint.
+The District shall also take reasonable steps to protect the complainant from further harassment, or discrimination, address the hostile environment, if one has been created, prevent its recurrence, address its effects, and protect the complainant, respondent, and witnesses from retaliation as a result of communicating the Complaint or assisting in the investigation.
+The District will ensure that complainants and witnesses know how to report any subsequent problems, and should follow-up with complainants to determine whether any retaliation or new incidents of harassment have occurred.
+The District shall take reasonable steps to ensure the confidentiality of the investigation and to protect the privacy of all parties to the extent possible without impeding the District's ability to investigate and respond effectively to the Complaint.